This Basil Cocktail is bright, herby, and endlessly refreshing. A simple recipe that shows why drinks with basil belong on every summer menu.

 —Will

 There’s something deeply satisfying about a cocktail that tastes like summer, and not in a “coconut rum and sunscreen” kind of way.
 We’re talking about fresh herbs, a squeeze of citrus, and a little sparkle to keep things light.
-If your basil plant is currently thriving (read: threatening to overtake the kitchen counter), this basil cocktail is your new go-to.
+If your basil plant is currently thriving (nothing grows faster or larger in our backyard garden than basil), this basil cocktail is your new go-to.

-With over 85,000 pageviews for this cocktail in the past few years, our guess is that a lot of you might have an excess basil problem, too.
+With over 100,000 pageviews for this basil drink, our guess is that a lot of you might have an excess basil problem, too.
+If you’re looking to make drinks with basil, this is the best place to start.

 • Using basil in cocktails feels really unique and sophisticated, but we’re actually making these with just 5 simple ingredients!